 To illustrate this, one study used a deep CNN model to analyze images of plant leaves and diagnose various diseases.
 The model achieved an impressive 99.35% accuracy, meaning it correctly identified the disease in nearly every image.
 This level of accuracy is hard for traditional machine learning, which needs manual features and struggles with complex images.

-From healthcare and finance to retail and manufacturing, deep machine learning techniques are being widely adopted across sectors.
+From healthcare and finance to retail and manufacturing, deep learning machine techniques are being widely adopted across sectors.
 The global market is projected to reach $279 billion by 2032, with a CAGR of 35%, highlighting the strong growth and scalability potential of deep machine learning models.

 These systems can be deployed across distributed architectures and even on edge computing platforms, enabling real-time data processing directly at the source.
 This flexibility and scalability make deep learning a key driver of digital transformation in today’s business landscape.